jrwarwick/snis-web-consoles/README.md

 Long Range Scanner Controls
 The long range scanner is useful for locating distant planets and starbases.
 It shows a 3D view of the space around your ship.

- - The Mouse Scroll Wheel or the RANGE slider control at the top of the screen controls the range (distance) of the long range scanner.
+ - Mouse Scroll Wheel or the RANGE slider control at the top of the screen controls the range (distance) of the long range scanner.
- - The Left and Right Arrow keys or the A and D keys control the direction the scanning beam is pointed.
+ - Left and Right Arrow keys or the A and D keys control the direction the scanning beam is pointed.
 The boundaries of the scanning beam is indicated by two orange dotted lines on the display forming a kind of "orange slice".
- - The Up and Down Arrow keys or the W and S keys control the scanning beam width.
+ - Up and Down Arrow keys or the W and S keys control the scanning beam width.
 The wider the beam is the more volume it covers, but the less resolution it has.
 The narrower the beam is, the less volume it covers, but the more resolving power it has.
- - The comma, and forward slash keys rotate (yaw) the scanned volume sphere to the left or right, respectively.
+ - comma, and forward slash keys rotate (yaw) the scanned volume sphere to the left or right, respectively.
- - The period and L keys rotate (pitch) the scanned volume sphere down and up, respectively.
+ - period and L keys rotate (pitch) the scanned volume sphere down and up, respectively.
- - The K and semicolon keys rotate (roll) the scanned volume sphere counter-clockwise and and clockwise, respectively.
+ - K and semicolon keys rotate (roll) the scanned volume sphere counter-clockwise and and clockwise, respectively.
- - The ALIGN TO SHIP button aligns the view with the ship so that the view is as if from behind the ship with the ship facing forwards and up is up, left is left, right is right, etc.
+ - ALIGN TO SHIP button aligns the view with the ship so that the view is as if from behind the ship with the ship facing forwards and up is up, left is left, right is right, etc.

 ### Communications
 The row of buttons at the top is for the COMMS OFFICER to control what is displayed on the MAIN SCREEN.
 For this to work best, individual player stations should not have the MAIN SCREEN ROLE checked (on the NETWORK SETUP SCREEN when they joined the game) but only the computer attached to the projector or big TV should have the MAIN SCREEN role checked.
 Essentially these buttons make all terminals that have the MAIN SCREEN role switch to displaying the selected station instead.
 The idea behind this comes from Captain Picard's command, "On screen!"
 The captain can command any station's screen be displayed "On Screen!" and the COMMS OFFICER can "make it so".
 Note: it is also possible for any player to press Ctrl-O on their station to make their screen be displayed on the main screen.
 If they press Ctrl-O a second time, the main screen reverts to showing the main view out the window into space.
 So if the captain orders "Weapons, On Screen!", either the Weapons Officer can press Ctrl-O, or the Comms Officer can press the WEAPONS button on the COMMS screen.
 Again, if players have the "MAIN SCREEN" role checked when they join the game, it can be a bit confusing, because then their own computer will be considered to be a "main screen".
 In general, there normally should only be one computer per bridge that joins the game with the MAIN SCREEN role enabled, and that computer should be the one connected to a projector.

 The "EMF" chart in the upper right shows a measuring of local EMF.
 When an NPC ship scans the players ship, this chart will show elevated levels of EMF.
 This can give a heads up that some ship is scanning you, and an attack might be coming soon.

- - The MAIN SCREEN button in the lower right portion of the screen makes the last 4 lines received appear on the main screen so everyone can see them.
+ - MAIN SCREEN button in the lower right portion of the screen makes the last 4 lines received appear on the main screen so everyone can see them.
- - The RED ALERT button toggles the red alert system on and off.
+ - RED ALERT button toggles the red alert system on and off.
- - The shields display is there so the COMMS officer can know if a request to dock will be denied due to shields still being up.
+ - shields display is there so the COMMS officer can know if a request to dock will be denied due to shields still being up.
- - The zoom slider control at the bottom of the screen controls the zoom level of the MAIN SCREEN
+ - zoom slider control at the bottom of the screen controls the zoom level of the MAIN SCREEN

 So what can Comms do with this terminal interface?
 First of all, anything which is typed in that is not a command is broadcast on the current channel, which is by default channel 0, which all player ships receive.
 You can also switch channels, and only player ships tuned to the particular channel will receive those messages.
 The intent here is for player-to-player chat in a multi-bridge setup.
 The channel system is also used (implicitly) for communications with starbases and with mining bots.